MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 Before you investigate a bug or an error, think of the assumptions that made you expect a certain result.
 This may be a long list, so here are a few examples of assumptions that are easy to make but not necessarily true.

-* You are using the right API.
+* You are using the right API (that is, the right object, function, method, or property).
 An API that you're using might not do what you think it does.
 (After you examine the API call in the debugger, fixing it may require a trip to the documentation to help identify the correct API.)

 * You are using an API correctly.
 Maybe you used the right API, but didn't use it in the right way.